-For more information about this configuration view, refer to the guidelines for Local LU 6.2 Advanced Configuration.
-Note that neither panel takes the Communication Server for NT defaults.
+For more information about this configuration view, refer to the guidelines for Local LU 6.2 Configuration -- the Advanced options.

 Note: The application program only supports 1 LU session at a time, but the SNA session can support more.

 Single-click on the \mathbf{OK} button at the bottom of the screen to save these specifications to the appropriate .acg file.